twitter/wordpress/readme.txt

 > View [Twitter for WordPress documentation](https://dev.twitter.com/web/wordpress) to learn more about customization through WordPress filters.

 == Upgrade Notice ==
+= 1.5.0 =
+Update admin menu functionality for compatibility with WordPress 4.5+.

 = 1.4.0 =
 Remove Tweet button options for share count.
 Display a Follow button by pasting a Twitter profile URL.